 I have struggled with generalized anxiety disorder for most of my life and it was a huge hurdle I had to overcome before I took my first solo trip abroad.
 I’d be lying if I said it did not still hinder me on a daily basis, though I am currently able to control it fairly well through yoga, meditation and exercise.
 I remember uncontrollably shaking and nearly having a breakdown in the Denver airport before stepping onto the plane at the start of my big solo trip.
 I should have been ecstatic because I was about to embark on the adventure of my dreams, but that’s the joy of anxiety: uncontrollable fear for no reason and worrying about every potential horrible outcome of every horrible decision I was likely going to make.

 It was incredibly hard to deal with in the beginning of my trip, but after the second week abroad I was shocked to find it was all but gone.
 I had long forgotten what it felt like to not have a little, nagging voice in the back of my head telling me to worry.
 But something in me snapped when I realized I had navigated four planes to a country I’d never been to, all by myself.
 I had ridden a bike 5 miles to a beach, surrounded by street signs in a language I didn’t understand.
 Eventually I felt like I could take on the world.
 And I did!

-I plan to write a more detailed post about it soon, but if you struggle with anything similar, I highly recommend checking out a blogger named Lauren Juliff.
+I wrote an article about how solo travel has helped my anxiety, but if you struggle with anything similar I also highly recommend checking out a blogger named Lauren Juliff.
 Her book is what got me through my first two weeks abroad.